osctl

 Note that only static IP address and route configuration can be setup in this way.
 DHCP client is not run.

-ct wall
+ct cat

 [options] [ctid...] -m